 The study showed antimicrobial activity against Staphylococcus aureus, which can cause skin infections, such as impetigo, cellulitis, and folliculitis.
 In this study, the researchers used extracts from the leaves and roots of the plant.

 Stomach discomfort and ulcers

 Glycyrrhizin may help treat hepatitis C, a virus that infects the liver.
 Without treatment, hepatitis C can cause inflammation and long-term liver damage.
-Researchers have reported that glycyrrhizin demonstrates antimicrobial activity against hepatitis C in cell samples and may hold promise as a future treatment for this virus.

 Doctors in Japan use an injectable form of glycyrrhizin to treat people who have chronic hepatitis C that does not respond to other treatments.
 The results of laboratory studies in Japan suggest that it may be helpful for this.